 “It’s a hard thing to have these charges … [and the fear of] being labeled a felon for life,” Scott told the R&H Marketing Department.

 Scott, which is not his real name, agreed to allow Robinson & Henry to write about and share his experience working with the firm.
 This case study examines the steps the firm took to get this client’s felony charges dismissed.

 Get Experienced Criminal Defense When Faced with Felony Charges

 If you find yourself in a situation where you’re up against criminal charges, it’s important to work with a seasoned criminal defense attorney.
 Many of our defense attorneys are former prosecutors, so they have seen both sides of the criminal law coin.
 When your freedom hangs in the balance, hire an attorney who knows how the justice system works.
-Call 303-688-0944 to begin your free case assessment.
+Call 303-688-0944 to begin your case assessment.

 *Past results afford no guarantee of future performance; each matter is different and must be judged on its own merits.
 Facts are those of an actual Robinson & Henry case.
 We used a pseudonym for our client.

 In the summer of 2021, Scott, then 18 years old, was a brand-new driver.
 Unlike many teenagers, he was never in a hurry to get his license.
 Instead, Scott focused on his studies and kicking off his career.

 It wasn’t until he needed to find his own way to work that he finally caved and took his driving test.